Formulae =UNIQUE(A2:A) //To return all unique values in column A =JOIN(“, “, FILTER( B: B, A: A=E2)) //Filter based on E2 value and join the column

 =JOIN(", ", FILTER( C:C, A:A=E3))

-Step 6: Press Enter.
+Step 6: Press Enter to combine the values.

 The UNIQUE + JOIN function has merged all the values in each column.

 NOTE: You cannot use the JOIN function on two columns simultaneously.
 We have used this function for each column, one after the other.

 Merge duplicates in Google Sheets using the QUERY function